Artemisia cana

-Artemisia cana is a species of sagebrush native to western and central North America, a member of the sunflower family.
+Artemisia cana is a species of sagebrush native to western and central North America; it is a member of the sunflower family.
 It is known by many common names, including silver sagebrush, sticky sagebrush, silver wormwood, hoary sagebrush, and dwarf sagebrush.

-Distribution
+Distribution and habitat

 Artemisia cana, Silver sagebrush, is an aromatic shrub found in grasslands, floodplains and montane forests.
 Artemisia cana is native to the Canadian provinces of British Columbia, Alberta, Saskatchewan and Manitoba and the American states of Alaska, Oregon, California, Idaho, Nevada, Utah, Arizona, Montana, Wyoming, Colorado, New Mexico, North and South Dakota, Nebraska and Minnesota.
+It grows in rocky, open grasslands and floodplains.

 Description

 The type specimen of Artemisia cana was described informally by its collector, Meriwether Lewis (collected on October 1, 1804, in the vicinity of Centinel Creek in South Dakota, during the epic Lewis and Clark Expedition), in the following passage from Original Journals of Lewis and Clark, edited by Thwaites in 1904 :